OregonBanner/experience-manager-65.zh-Hans/help/assets/assets-finder-editor.md

 <!--
 ## Create and configure an Asset Share page {#creating-and-configuring-an-asset-share-page}

 You customize the DAM Finder functionality and create pages that have all the functionality you require, which are called Asset Share pages.
-To create a new Asset Share page, you add the page using the Geometrixx Asset Share template and then you customize the actions users can perform on that page, determine how viewers see the assets, and decide how users can build their queries.
+To create an Asset Share page, you add the page using the Geometrixx Asset Share template and then you customize the actions users can perform on that page, determine how viewers see the assets, and decide how users can build their queries.

 Here are some use cases for creating a customized Asset Share page: